-In the last few years, a huge amount of effort has gone into expanding the functionality of HMIs.
+In the last few years, a huge amount of effort has gone into expanding the digital machine shop through the functionality of Human-Machine Interfaces (HMIs).
 There’s been a big push to make them easier to use, too.

 In this post, we’ll show you how IoT, applications, and user-centric design are making the future of HMIs brighter than ever.

 What is a Human Machine Interface (HMI)?